gregorybesson/sketch-a-fontawesome/README.md

 # sketch-a-fontawesome
-Using a Deep Learning Convolutional Neural Net to help you find fontawesome icons by drawing !
+Using AI (a Deep Learning Convolutional Neural Net) to help you find fontawesome icons by drawing !

 # Introduction
-For those knowing http://fontawesome.io/, it's quite complicating to find the icon you want: Hundreds of icons exist and find the one can be tricky.
+For those knowing http://fontawesome.io/, it's quite complicated to find the icon you want: Hundreds of icons exist and find the one can be tricky.

 These icons have been tagged so that you can ease your search with keywords.
 But it's not a killer feature.

-What if you could sketch rapidly what you want to see icons ressembling your sketch ?
+What if you could sketch rapidly what you want to see and dynamically display icons ressembling your sketch ?
 This is the goal of this project :)

 # How I will do it